mblarsen/laravel-repository/README.md

     -   deal with paging transparently
     -   order models by their props or their relations props (with no custom SQL)

-This package includes one interfaces and and three classes for you to build on:
+This package includes one interfaces and three classes for you to build on:

 -   `Repository` class, to use as is or extend for your model needs.
 -   `ResourceContext` interface, provides data to the repository.